WHO IS SUPERVISION FOR?

 South Africa: R650 per 2-hour supervision session

-Global: US$65 per 2-hour supervision session (variable based on your country)
+Global: minimum US$65 per 2-hour supervision session (variable based on your country)

 HOW WILL IT HELP?